-Univention Corporate Server (UCS) uses a role concept to assign different roles that comprise certain tasks to the systems in a domain.
+UCS uses a role concept to assign different roles that include certain tasks to the systems in a domain.

 3.3.1.
 Primary Directory Node#

-A UCS system with Primary Directory Node role is the first, the primary, domain node in a domain.
-It is the only system with write permissions to the central domain database and performs all write requests regarding data for the domain database.
+A UCS system with the role Primary Directory Node is the first, the primary, domain node in a domain.
+It’s the only system with write permissions to the central domain database and performs all write requests regarding data for the domain database.
 Only one system in the domain can have the Primary Directory Node role.

 3.3.2.
 Backup Directory Node#

-A UCS system with the Backup Directory Node role has a complete read-only copy of the domain database, including security certificates.
+A UCS system with the role Backup Directory Node has a complete read-only copy of the domain database, including security certificates.
 More than one UCS system can have the Backup Directory Node role.
 In case the Primary Directory Node is unavailable, recovery is impossible or needs too much time, an administrator can promote a UCS system in the role Backup Directory Node to a Primary Directory Node.
-The promotion cannot be reversed.
-For details on the promotion process, see Converting a Backup Directory Node backup to the new Primary Directory Node.
+The promotion can’t be reversed.

 3.3.3.
 Replica Directory Node#

-UCS systems with the Replica Directory Node role have a complete read-only copy of the domain database.
-Administrators cannot promote Replicate Directory Nodes to the Primary Directory Node role or any other role unlike the Backup Directory Node.
+UCS systems with the role Replica Directory Node have a complete read-only copy of the domain database.
+Administrators can’t promote Replicate Directory Nodes to the Primary Directory Node role or any other role unlike the Backup Directory Node.